MDBC Innovation & Sustainability Awards Guidelines, Rules & Regulations

 - All preliminary application information that is submitted is confidential and will only be viewed by MDBC staff responsible for MISA and the selected judging panelists.

 - It is understood that the panel of judges consists of highly regarded and expert individuals who are fully independent.
 Judges are expected to shortlist three nominees per category but are also allowed to divert from this number.
 These shortlisted nominees are required to conduct a presentation on their submission to the Judges, which will also be open for attendance by other MDBC members and external guests.
-This presentation will take place on the actual day of MISA and will serve as a sharing of all best practices, in line with the objective of these awards and this event.
+This presentation is scheduled to take place on the actual day of MISA and will serve as a sharing of all best practices, in line with the objective of these awards and this event.
 The nominee’s presentation will also allow the Judges to make their final decision.
 The announcement on the winning submissions (during the MISA Awards Ceremony & DInner) will be solely based on the judges’ decision.
 MDBC will not assist in providing further explanations on the final results in order to maintain its objectivity.
 Decisions of judges are final and binding on all matters related to this contest.

 All submissions must: